mintproject/mic/docs/model_configuration/01-overview.md

 Commands:
-  status  Displays in which step you are in test      Tests your component (only available after completing step 5) step1   Set up a MIC directory structure and MIC file template step2   Specify the inputs and parameters of your model component step3   Prepare the MIC wrapper for your model component
+  status  Displays in which step you are in step1   Set up a MIC directory structure and MIC file template step2   Specify the inputs and parameters of your model component step3   Prepare the MIC wrapper for your model component